Arrow left

 CO2 Solidarity Contribution in 2026:

-• Non-zero-emission vehicles: Contribution increases significantly based on CO₂ emissions and fuel type.
-The solidarity factor rises from 2.75 to 4.00, further widening the gap with zero-emission vehicles.
+The solidarity factor rises from 2.75 to 4.00, further widening the gap between zero-emission and combustion engine vehicles.

 BIK in 2026:

-• The BIK for 'false hybrids' is calculated not based on the CO2 emission of the vehicle concerned but based on the emission of a "matching vehicle equipped with an engine using exclusively the same fuel."
-If no matching vehicle exists, the CO2 emission value of the 'false hybrid' must then be multiplied by 2.5.
+• The BIK for “false hybrids” is calculated not based on the CO2 emission of the vehicle itself, but based on the emission of a matching vehicle equipped with an engine using exclusively the same fuel.
+If no matching vehicle exists, the CO2 emission value must be multiplied by 2.5.

 3. Car taxes

-There still isn’t a final, uniform national tax on electric cars in Flanders (or nationally) yet, but plans remain under discussion.
-If adopted, it could be based on power/weight/price, though no final rules were confirmed for 2026.
-This uncertainty continues from 2025.
+There is still no final, uniform national tax on electric cars in Flanders or at the national level.
+Plans remain under discussion, potentially based on power, weight, or price, but no final rules have been confirmed for 2026.

-• EVs remain exempt or enjoy significant reductions in road and registration taxes.
+Flanders EVs exempt or significantly reduced road and registration taxes

-• Some discussions at regional levels continue around introducing new EV taxation in 2026, but there is no finalized formula yet.
+Discussions at regional level around new EV taxation continue, but no finalized formula exists yet.

 4. Reimbursement of home charging

 Circular 2024/C/77 clarifies the tax treatment of reimbursed electricity costs for charging a company car at home.
-Employers can choose to reimburse the costs based on actual electricity costs or via a fixed rate per kWh set quarterly by CREG.
-For the first quarter of 2026, the rates are:
+Employers can reimburse based on actual electricity costs or via a fixed rate per kWh set quarterly by CREG.
+No additional BIK applies if the refund follows these rules.

 5. Office chargers

-In 2025 Belgium introduced the obligation to implement charging stations in existing non-residential buildings.
-The obligation depends on the region the company operates.
-The following rules still apply:
+Belgium introduced the obligation to install charging stations in existing non-residential buildings.
+The obligation depends on the region:

 6. Public transportation